 We have been socialized to see refusing food as a rejection of the giver’s love and hospitality, which can only be amplified while you are a guest in their home.
 To help avoid this, offer to cook Whole30 meals for your host as a sign of gratefulness for their hospitality.

 You should also give them a head’s up about your dietary restrictions before you arrive.
-Make sure to focus on what you can have, so they don’t feel restricted or confused when shopping (e.g. I love sunny side up eggs!
+Make sure to focus on what you can have, so they don’t feel restricted or confused when shopping (e.g. I love sunny-side-up eggs!
 Eating roasted veggies with olive oil is my favorite!
-Grilled chicken and green beans is delicious to me!)
+Grilled chicken and green beans are delicious to me!)

 Eating Whole30 at Restaurants

 - Tours of the Texas state Capitol: Who’s in my District?

 - Hate Traveling with Friends?
 Here’s How to Avoid Fighting on Vacation

 If you do some Whole30 travel, you will likely find yourself at a restaurant — but don’t panic!
 Eating Whole30 at restaurants is possible.
 My mom and I were both on our first Whole30 when we went away for a girls’ weekend in the Texas Hill Country.
 We were able to eat at one of the region’s most famous steakhouses and stay 100% compliant.

 Steakhouses and the like are your best bet for Whole30-compliant restaurants.
 So if you are on a business trip, family getaway, or girls’ weekend and would like to stay compliant, speak up and request one.

 Study the menu online before you head to the restaurant.
 I’ve found this helps me as I’ve had more time to look things over and begin to formulate the questions I want to ask the waiter.